 In traditional solid-wall buildings, it’s usually best to use ‘breathable’ or ‘vapour permeable’ insulation materials, as they let air move around and stop moisture building up.

-However, if for some reason you want to use non-breathable (aka vapour impermeable) materials, we suggest you ask your installer what steps you should take to keep rooms fresh and dry.
+But if for some reason you want to use non-breathable (aka vapour impermeable) materials, ask your installer what steps you should take to keep your rooms fresh and dry.

 Looking for other ways to reduce energy waste and save money?
 Check out our most affordable energy plan, Better Smart and start saving on your gas and electricity bills today.

 OVO Energy is rated 4.5/5 based on 1000+ customer reviews.

 More ideas to help you insulate your home